 First Send Attempt Fails

 First, check that all settings are properly configured as outlined above.

 If the problem continues after proper configuration, and you are currently using an SPA 122 VoIP adapter, try swapping it for a BPA430 adapter.

 Cannot Send to Specific Numbers

-If you cannot send faxes to specific numbers, please raise a ticket with 8x8 Technical Support.
+If you cannot send faxes to specific numbers, please create a case with 8x8 Technical Support.

 To ensure optimal fax machine performance, there are several settings that must be configured.

 - On the fax machine, please check the following settings:

 - Fax Speed or Baud Rate should be lowered to 9600bps.